jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 ## 1.2.
 Systems Manager - SSM Session Manager

-- Allows you to start a secure shell on your EC2 and on-premises servers.
+- Allows we to start a secure shell on your EC2 and on-premises servers.
 - No SSH access, bastion hosts, or SSH keys needed.
 - No port 22 needed (better security).
 - Supports Linux, macOS, and Windows.